georgmartius/word2vec/README.md

 The script demo-word.sh downloads a small (100MB) text corpus from the web, and trains a small word vector model.
 After the training is finished, the user can interactively explore the similarity of the words.

+Georg Martius: I added a small program (get-word-vecs) to dump the word vectors explicity into ascii format to load them somewhere else.

 More information about the scripts is provided at https://code.google.com/p/word2vec/